jamesplease/router-comparison/README.md

 #### Group data fetching

 If 3 routes are activated, and each specify data to be fetched, does all of the fetching happen before views start rendering?

+#### Enter hook

+Does a callback fire when the route is entered?

+In Backbone, this is all that you get.

+In React, from what I understand it sort of just implicitly renders the component.
+I'm not sure if there's much else that you'd want to do (or could do), but I'm only gathering this from their docs, as I haven't used their router.

+#### Exit hook

+When a route is being transitioned out, do you get a hook to do things?

+One thing to note is that this seems to be conflated with the ability to cancel/redirect in certain routers.
+In the React Router, for instance, there's no distinct "exit" hook, but there is a hook called before you leave, which is intended for canceling.
+I don't know enough about React to know whether this is a good or a bad thing!

+#### Update hook

+An update hook is distinct from an enter hook, in that it is generally related to whether the "context" of a route changes.
+Consider a route with a URL `:bookId`.
+When the user transitions to this same route, but with a different ID, what happens?

+In some routers, the "enter" hook is called again.
+In other routers, only the "update" route is triggered.

+In Stateman, the update hook is called for every route in the tree of active routes.
+Ember only fires it on routes that explicitly have had a context change.

 ### Omissions